This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Here are the best things to do in Hobart if you only have a couple of days in the city like myself.

 I visited Hobart, and Tasmania, for the first time last week for a girl’s weekend (during the week, cos that’s how we roll).
-It is such an incredibly short flight from Melbourne—a little over one hour.
-With cheap flights there was no reason not to go.
+It’s such an incredibly short flight from Melbourne – a little over one hour.
+With cheap flights, there was no reason not to go.
 I didn’t know a lot about Hobart before venturing south.
 However, I did know Tasmania has some of the best naturally beautiful landscape in Australia.
 I will definitely be checking it out in the summertime.

-You are surrounded by nature, only a short flight from the mainland and there are some excellent things to do in the area.
-This is what I got up to during my brief two day midweek Tasmanian sojourn and a list of my favourite things to do in Hobart.
+You are surrounded by nature, only a short flight from the mainland and there are some excellent things to do in Hobart.
+This is what I got up to during my brief two-day midweek Tasmanian sojourn and a list of my favourite things to do in Hobart.

 I thought I would start with the accommodation.
-Through staying at the Pickled Frog my friend and I were able to see a lot of the sights below for free or with much more ease.
+Through staying at the Pickled Frog, my friend and I were able to see a lot of the sights below for free or with much more ease.
 The rooms here range from $25 for a dorm bed to $35 for us in a twin room with a shared bathroom.
-Although the room was small, it was comfortable and included a wash basin as well as a dressing table.
+Although the rooms are small, they are comfortable and include a washbasin as well as a dressing table.
 This made two girls getting ready each morning a lot easier.

 I was so used to my free breakfasts at basically every hostel in America that I was disappointed to find this wasn’t included at Pickled Frog.
 But seeing as I haven’t stayed in many hostels in Australia, perhaps this is normal?